ciolo/EXIF-Reader/README.md

 ### The Model
 The model has been implemented in the `MyModel` Class.
 This class contain the program state.
-It provides methods to get, set, modify and evolve the program state.
+It provides methods to get, set, modify and evolve the state.

 ### The GUI
 The GUI is composed of a main window (`MainWindow` class) containing some stock widgets and some custom widget developed for this assignment.